-Both the device and chassis have carrying handles for lifting.
-To lift the device, use an overhead lifting device attached to the carrying handles, following the directions given in this section.
+Both the device and chassis have a carrying grip for lifting.
+To lift the device, use an overhead lifting device attached to the carrying grip, following the directions given in this section.

 A DANGER

 HAZARD OF DEVICE FALLING

 - Be sure that lifting equipment has lifting capacity for the device being lifted. - Follow manufacturer's instructions for use of lifting equipment. - Wear hard hat, safety shoes, and heavy gloves.